-[I am half-way through reading this 2020 novel.
-I am reading it in four or five sections, writing in detail about each section before reading on.
+[I read this 2020 novel in four sections, writing in detail about each section before reading on.
 Spoiler alert: If you read this running commentary, you will find out everything that happens in the book as I read it.]

 16th April 2021